RyanJRasmussen/Checkers/README.md

-# HomemadeChess
+#Checkers

-Chess built in HTML, CSS, and JavaScript
+Checkers built in HTML, CSS, and JavaScript

 MVP:
-A playable chess game with correct initial piece positioning, piece move limitation, and a checkmate win condition.
+A playable checkers game with correct initial piece positioning, piece move limitation, promotable pieces, and a win condition that occurs when the entirety of one players pieces have been captured.

 Scope:
-A chess board with a click-and-drag interface for piece movement.
+Drag-and-drop piece movement

-Pieces will be set up in their correct positions when a game is started.
+Pieces will be set up in their correct positions when a game is started

-A button to restart the game/reset the positions of the pieces.
+A button to restart the game/reset the positions of the pieces

-Move limitation by piece type, and altering moves by color.
+Move limitation by piece type, and altering moves by color

-Piece move options are highlighted in some way, showing where the clicked-on piece is allowed to move.
+Piece move options are highlighted in some way, showing where the selected piece is allowed to move

-Pieces will be able to capture other pieces according to their pre-defined capabilities.
+Pieces will be able to capture other pieces by moving diagoally across/over them

-A win contition of checkmate where a king cannot move out of targeted squares and the piece(s) checking the king cannot be captured or blocked.

-While in check, only moves that negate the check condition can be made.

 Stretch goals:
-Castling, stalemate scenarios, pawn promotion, en passant capturing, and chess AI/Player vs computer
+Winning by the opposing player having no available moves left A single player mode with a computer-controlled side Work on chess eventually